Constipation Methane SIBO Treatment: 2019 Guide

 A lot of methanogenic archaea are unfortunately resistant to the majority of antibiotics that are commonly used against bacteria.
-So the antibiotics that a lot of practitioners would typically use to clear out bacterial infections tend to be ineffective with these types of archaea.
+So the antibiotics that are typically used to clear out bacterial infections tend to be ineffective with these types of archaea.

-It’s also worth noting that Rifaximin and Neomycin are considered to be narrower in spectrum to more commonly prescribed antibiotics and are not as well absorbed outside the GI tract.
-That basically means they are less likely to wipe out your gut flora to the extent that other antibiotics might.
-But with that said, antibiotics definitely aren’t my preference for first line methane SIBO treatment.
+It’s worth noting that Rifaximin is considered to be narrower in spectrum to more commonly prescribed antibiotics and is not as well absorbed outside the GI tract.
+That basically means it is less likely to wipe out your gut flora to the extent that other antibiotics like Neomycin might.
+But because Rifaximin on its own has low success for methane SIBO and we don’t want to permanently damage the gut with Neomycin, antibiotics definitely aren’t our preference for first line treatment.

-My preferred first-line approach involves using natural herbal antibiotics for methane SIBO (also known as antimicrobials or botanicals).
-Not only do I find them less aggressive, they have also been shown to be at least as effective as pharmaceutical antibiotics in clinical trials for SIBO treatment.
+Our preferred first-line approach involves using natural herbal antimicrobials (botanicals).
+Not only do we find them less aggressive, they have also been shown to be at least as effective as antibiotics in clinical trials for SIBO.